RaptorX

 RaptorX is a software and web server for protein structure and function prediction that is free for non-commercial use.
 RaptorX is among the most popular methods for protein structure prediction.
-Like other remote homology recognition/protein threading techniques, RaptorX is able to regularly generate reliable protein models when the widely used PSI-BLAST cannot.
-However, RaptorX is also significantly different from those profile-based methods (e.g., HHPred and Phyre2) in that RaptorX excels at modeling of protein sequences without a large number of sequence homologs by exploiting structure information.
+Like other remote homology recognition and protein threading techniques, RaptorX is able to regularly generate reliable protein models when the widely used PSI-BLAST cannot.
+However, RaptorX is also significantly different from profile-based methods (e.g., HHPred and Phyre2) in that RaptorX excels at modeling of protein sequences without a large number of sequence homologs by exploiting structure information.
 RaptorX Server has been designed to ensure a user-friendly interface for users inexpert in protein structure prediction methods.

 Description

 The RaptorX project was started in 2008 and RaptorX Server was released to the public in 2011.

 Standard usage

 After pasting a protein sequence into the RaptorX submission form, a user will typically wait a couple of hours (depending on sequence length) for a prediction to complete.
 An email is sent to the user together with a link to a web page of results.
 RaptorX Server currently generates the following results: 3-state and 8-state secondary structure prediction, sequence-template alignment, 3D structure prediction, solvent accessibility prediction, disorder prediction and binding site prediction.
 The predicted results are displayed to support visual examination.
 The result files are also available for download.

 RaptorX Server also produces some confidence scores indicating the quality of the predicted 3D models (in the absence of their corresponding native structures).
-For example, it produces P-value for relative global quality of a 3D model, GDT (Global Distance Test) and uGDT (unnormalized-GDT) for absolute global quality of a 3D model and per-position RMSD for absolute local quality at each residue of a 3D model.
+For example, it produces P-value for relative global quality of a 3D model, global distance test (GDT) and uGDT (unnormalized-GDT) for absolute global quality of a 3D model and per-position root mean square deviation (RMSD) for absolute local quality at each residue of a 3D model.